 Especially in the film’s opening moments, there is a brazenness to Kogonada’s staging and often stationary camera, because it creates this so perfectly symmetrical, oftentimes cavernous space.
 It’s the height of art and overtly so.
 In such moments where a color pops in a composition so obviously or he dares to linger on an immaculately staged frame, I see the touches of Ozu.
 Whether this was done consciously or not is hardly up for contention.
 It’s too close to be mere coincidence.

 The framing of shots.
 How doorways are used as an entry point for seeing an entire sequence.
 The fearlessness in using what other people would deem establishing shots to tell a story through the building of an environment in front of us.

-Whereas Lost in Translation was built around a city full of energy and cultural clout in Tokyo, with its bright lights and cutting edge society, where there’s so much to do and a lot of stimuli, Columbus is the antithesis of that.
+Whereas Lost in Translation was built around a city full of energy and cultural clout in Tokyo, with its bright lights and cutting-edge society, where there’s so much to do and a lot of stimuli, Columbus is the antithesis of this.